Can I Use Vinegar on Composite Decking?

 Using vinegar is a cheap way to clean your decking.
 You can practically find it anywhere, and it’s safe to use.
 However, you may still want to research whether the material you’ve bought is compatible with vinegar.
-You may also want to use a commercial cleaning product once in a while since they are better suited for cleaning decking and patios, especially when you’re dealing with topical stains.
+You may also want to use a commercial cleaning product once in a while since they are better suited for cleaning decking and patios, especially when you’re dealing with more stubborn stains.

 So, why is vinegar a commonly used and effective cleaning agent?
 It is because of the Acetic acid that it contains.
 The acid can dissolve away grime and dirt.
 It is also effective in removing stains.
 Research also shows that it can kill a range of bacteria, viruses, and other household pathogens, especially when mixed with baking soda.